jcasts/sunshine/README.txt

   Missing config file was created for you: /Users/jsmith/.sunshine

   ---
-  web_directory: /var/www
-  max_deploy_versions: 5
   auto_dependencies: true
+  deploy_env: :development
+  exception_behavior: :revert
+  exclude_paths: []
+  interactive: true
   level: info
-  auto: false
+  max_deploy_versions: 5
   remote_checkouts: false
-  deploy_env: :development
+  timeout: 300
+  sigint_behavior: :revert
+  web_directory: /srv/http

 You can either use sunshine by requiring the gem in your script, such as in a rakefile (which is more common):

-  $ rake sunshine:deploy
+  $ rake sunshine:deploy env=qa

 Or you can also call built-in sunshine commands: